GoneWacko/mumbot/README.md

 # mumbot
-A simple python-based bot for Mumble.
+A simple python-based bot for Mumble, providing a simple plugin-based framework that can act on callbacks from the Mumble server.

 Very much a work in progress and impulsively hacked together.